rlach/wiki-import/README.md

   - You should use this option if importing by URL doesn't work.
 Usually it's caused by CORS issues.
   - The domain name is needed to properly import images from target URL.

+## Quick Insert module support

+If you have [Quick Insert](https://gitlab.com/fvtt-modules-lab/quick-insert) module installed the importer will try to link wikipedia links to your compedia during import.
+This is rather slow currently, but will often link deities, ancestries(or races), classes, backgrounds etc. that appear in your documents to proper compedias.

+Sometimes it might link not 100% accurate, for example `herbalist` can be both archetype and background in Pathfinder 2e, so it's not possible to know which you wanted to have linked.
+The linker will prioritize `Item` entries, then `JournalEntry` entries, and all others, like `Actor` entries will be used last.

+If you don't want to use this feature you can disable it in setting that appears only when Quick Insert is installed.

 ## Adding custom info boxes

 Wikipedias around the world have thousands of info box templates they use.
 It's impossible to be able to detect and parse them all.